-Feature In 0.8.3?
-Description/Notes Add New IDMaps Yes Use Identity Management Mode Edit/Delete IDMaps No Planned for future release Import New Model From XML Yes Use Model Update Mode Update Model Details From XML No Planned for future release Add new IDmaps From XML Yes Use Identity Management Mode Add new download records from XML Yes Use Identity Management Mode Update IDmaps from XML No Planned for future release Update download records from XML No Planned for future release Update Web Site Owner Info No There are some currently inaccesible fields in the model database for use by Web Site owners in relation to models.
+Feature In 0.9.2?
+Description/Notes Add New IDMaps Yes Use Identity Management Mode Edit/Disable IDMaps Links to wacsidmgr New in Wacs 0.9.2 Import New Model From XML Yes Use Model Update Mode Update Model Details From XML No Planned for future release Add new IDmaps From XML Yes Use Identity Management Mode Add new download records from XML Yes Use Identity Management Mode Update IDmaps from XML No Planned for future release Update download records from XML No Planned for future release Update Web Site Owner Info No There are some currently inaccesible fields in the model database for use by Web Site owners in relation to models.
 This function will allow use of these fields.

-Table 14.1.
+Table 15.1.
 Current and Planned Features in Model Manager